Monitoring with Grafana, Prometheus & Loki

 Secrets to access devices and scrape data are injected via a .env file, keeping the setup portable and secure.

-I automated deployment and teardown via functionally identical Windows and Linux scripts:
+Because i develop on Windows, but later on deploy to production on Linux, i automated deployment and teardown via functionally identical Windows and Linux scripts:

 • bootstrap.sh / bootstrap.ps1 – builds images, initializes volumes, and launches containers